TEXT-S&P summary: Legrand S.A.

 group could spend as much as EUR400 million on bolt-on acquisitions per year.

-Our base-case scenario assumes FOCF before dividends of about EUR480 million in
+Our base case assumes FOCF before dividends of about EUR480 million in 2012

 We believe that a more fragmented shareholder base after a gradual reduction